 CAD and PAD are caused by atherosclerosis, which is the build-up of fatty substances called plaque in the arteries.
 Atherosclerosis can cause blocked blood flow and limited oxygen supply to vital organs.
-This increases the risk of life-threatening problems such as heart attack, stroke and amputation.
-Learn more about Atherosclerosis and Vascular Disease
+This can lead to serious events such as heart attack, stroke or amputation.2,3 Learn more about atherosclerosis and vascular disease here.

-Vascular Diseases can, in certain cases, be prevented if appropriate measures are taken to reduce your risk.
-These include a healthy diet, regular exercise, abstinence from smoking and stress reduction.
-However, in some cases, people are genetically inclined to develop a vascular disease based on their family history.
+Vascular disease can, in certain cases, be prevented if appropriate measures are taken to reduce your risk.
+These include a healthy diet, regular exercise, abstinence from smoking and stress reduction.2 However, in some cases, people are genetically inclined to develop a vascular disease based on their family history.2

 If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, ask your doctor if you are doing all that you can to protect your vascular health.

 If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, it is important to ask your doctor if you are doing all that you can to protect your vascular health.

 Generally, the risks of developing CAD and PAD are similar.
-It is important to understand that if you have been diagnosed with one vascular disease you are likely to be at higher risk of having another.
-Therefore, you should monitor your vascular health and speak to your doctor to ensure you are doing all you can to reduce your risk of further events.
+It is important to understand that if you have been diagnosed with one vascular disease you are likely to be at higher risk of having another.6 Therefore, you should monitor your vascular health and speak to your doctor to ensure you are doing all you can to reduce your risk of further events.